DXsmiley/fireform/docs/tutorial.rst

 The *image* system is responsible for rendering graphics.

 The *debug* system gives us a number of tools to examine and manipulate entities when we run the game.
-If you decide to release a game, this would be removed.

 Finally, we have to start the game.
 This line will block, so make sure it is at the end of your code.